RMS Aquitania

-However, the outbreak of World War II allowed the ship to remain in service for ten more years.
+However, the outbreak of the Second World War allowed the ship to remain in service for ten more years.
 During the war and until 1947, she served as a troop transport.
 She was used in particular to take home Canadian soldiers from Europe.
 After the war, she transported migrants to Canada before the Board of Trade found her unfit for further commercial service.
 Aquitania was retired from service in 1949 and was sold for scrapping the following year.
 Having served as a passenger ship for 36 years, Aquitania ended her career as the longest-serving Cunard vessel, a record which stood for six years until overtaken by RMS Scythia's service record of 37 years.
-In 2004 Aquitania's service record was pushed into third place when Queen Elizabeth 2 became the longest-serving Cunard vessel.
+In 2004 Aquitanias service record was pushed into third place when Queen Elizabeth 2 became the longest-serving Cunard vessel.
+She was nicknamed The Ship Beautiful for her interior and Cunard's Old Reliable for her war service.